Syria's White Helmets says center hit by barrel bomb

 (CNN)A barrel bomb struck a center used by Syria's civil defense volunteers, known as the White Helmets, in the country's capital of Damascus, the group said.

-The group tweeted that the center and vehicles at the scene were destroyed Wednesday and said some volunteers were injured in the attack.
+The group tweeted that the center and vehicles at the scene were destroyed Wednesday, and some volunteers injured in the attack.

 White Helmets members describe themselves as a group of 3,000 volunteers whose goal is to save lives in Syrian communities.